 Patients confirmed with type 2 diabetes are faced with a life-long challenge to maintain euglycemia.
 This is not an easy undertaking and is also prohibitively expensive.
 Patients must be educated that making changes in their lifestyle can markedly improve their prognosis.

-Diabetes management is very complex and time consuming.
-A very good team work is essential otherwise patient can be overwhelemed, leading to non-compliance with treatment which would further lead to irreversible complications.
-Patient and his family needs to work closely with his primay care physician, endocrinologist, dietician, and diabetic educator.
-Home health nursing services for disease management in the first few weeks might help.
+Diabetes management is very complex and time-consuming.
+A newly diagnosed patient can easily become overwhelmed, leading to non-compliance with treatment which would further lead to irreversible complications.
+Patients and family members need to work closely with primary care physicians, endocrinologists, dieticians, and diabetic educators to help achieve optimal therapeutic goals and prevent complications.
+Home health nursing services for disease management in the first few weeks has been shown to improve outcomes and should be utilized when available.

 |||Bashir M,Naem E,Taha F,Konje JC,Abou-Samra AB, Outcomes of type 1 diabetes mellitus in pregnancy; effect of excessive gestational weight gain and hyperglycaemia on fetal growth.
 Diabetes & metabolic syndrome.
 2019 Jan - Feb [PubMed PMID: 30641818]|